PATH-Global-Health/Topup-Tool-Summary/README.md

 ## 5. Summary

 Health workers are paid airtime **only when they submit a report**, and **more the sooner they submit it** after their reporting period closes; someone who never reports is never paid, and someone who reports very late still gets a small token payment rather than nothing, to keep incentivizing eventual data completeness.
 Before any payment is calculated, every report passes through a chain of validity and anti-fraud checks: a database-level guard against paying the same submission twice, an application-level de-duplication step, phone-number/network validation, blocking of reports for periods that haven't closed yet or are backdated, a completeness check on the underlying data, valid-period-format checks, and identity/hierarchy checks that tie Data CHW payments to real, currently active front-line accounts.
 Anything rejected by these checks is routed into a "for review" file rather than silently dropped, giving program staff a standing audit trail every cycle.
-One known gap identified during this review: the system currently detects, but does not yet automatically block, a mismatch between the officially registered reporter and whoever actually submitted a report; a candidate rule to harden if this logic is reused elsewhere.
+One known gap: the system currently detects, but does not yet automatically block, a mismatch between the officially registered reporter and whoever actually submitted a report; a candidate rule to harden if this logic is reused elsewhere.